LeonardoStabile1/CreditRiskPrediction/README.md

 | KNeighborsClassifier           | 0.9831    | 0.9775                | 0.9791         | 0.9831            | 4852          |

-Logistic Regression achieves decent precision on majority classes but struggles with recall, meaning it misses a significant portion of minority class samples.
+- LogisticRegression achieves decent precision on majority classes but struggles with recall, meaning it misses a significant portion of minority class samples.
 This is reflected in its low F1-score.
-Decision Trees improve overall accuracy and F1 compared to Logistic Regression, but their recall is still moderate.
+- DecisionTreeClassifier improve overall accuracy and F1 compared to Logistic Regression, but their recall is still moderate.
 They better capture minority classes than Logistic Regression but may overfit to majority classes.
-Random Forest shows strong performance across all weighted metrics, balancing precision and recall.
+- RandomForestClassifier shows strong performance across all weighted metrics, balancing precision and recall.
 It handles class imbalance better than single trees due to ensemble averaging.
-Gradient Boosting achieves the highest overall accuracy and weighted F1, excelling at predicting majority class samples.
+- GradientBoostingClassifier achieves the highest overall accuracy and weighted F1, excelling at predicting majority class samples.
 However, macro-average recall is lower, indicating some minority classes may still be underpredicted.
-KNN also achieves excellent overall performance and slightly higher weighted F1 than Gradient Boosting.
+- KNeighborsClassifier  also achieves excellent overall performance and slightly higher weighted F1 than Gradient Boosting.
 Its performance is stable across classes but may be sensitive to the distribution of the minority class in high-dimensional spaces.